boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/kpi-card.md

 ### Filter properties

-The KPI Card widget can be set to act as a master widget by checking the `Act as Master Widget` check box.
-Enabling the `Ignore Filter Actions` check box, enable the KPI card widget not to be filtered by any other master widgets during the interaction time in both preview and published modes.
+The KPI Card widget can be set to act as a master widget by checking the `Act as Master Widget` checkbox.
+Enabling the `Ignore Filter Actions` checkbox allows the KPI card widget not to be filtered by any other master widgets during the interaction time in both preview and published modes.

-> **NOTE:**  Act as Master Widget check box will be enabled only when the Series section is configured.
+> **NOTE:**  The Act as Master Widget checkbox will be enabled only when the Series section is configured.

 ### KPI Card with fixed target value and actual value